 California Games II is a sports games made by Epyx and originally released in 1990 for DOS.
 It was ported in 1992 to the Commodore Amiga, Atari ST and the Super Nintendo/SNES.
 In 1993, it was ported to the Sega Master System.

 This is the original cover and it’s in the same vein as the previous game’s cover, with a photo of some beach-goers standing in front of a beach, representing some of the events featured in the game.
 And just like the previous game’s cover, it also features a bikini-clad blond girl.
-But, this time it makes sense, because you can find a bikini-clad girl on the main menu screen.
+But, this time it makes sense because you can actually find a blonde bikini-clad girl on the main menu screen.

 This is the Super Nintendo/SNES cover and again, I have no idea why it features a similar photo with different models, but at least it looks better than the original cover, albeit with the same poses and clothes.
-If you’re going to do something remotely different, why not go all the way and make it totally different?
+If you’re going to do something slightly different, why not go all the way and make it totally different?

 As you can see, the intro is very similar to the original with the return of the car license plate but the title theme isn’t as memorable.
 However, I have to give Epyx props for the main menu, which is entirely original and different from the traditional menu screens.
 How different it is, you ask?
-Why, instead of a row of options, it features our beach-goers on the beach surrounded by extreme sport equipment and a convertible VW Beetle (which isn’t featured in any event because this isn’t a driving game).
-You then control a seagull which hops around each person or equipment (to access the event it represents in practice mode), the Beetle’s license plate (to access the technical options, like sound and graphics) or two signs in each side of the lower screen (left to access the competition mode and right to exit back to DOS).
+Why, instead of a row of options, it features our beach-goers on the beach surrounded by extreme sports equipment and a convertible VW Beetle (which isn’t featured in any event because this isn’t a driving game).
+You then control a seagull which hops around each person or equipment (to access the event it represents in practice mode), the Beetle’s license plate (to access the technical options, like sound and graphics) or 2 signs on each side of the lower screen (left to access the competition mode and right to exit back to DOS).

-Bodyboarding: Another fun event, somewhat similar to the Surfing event from the first game.
+Bodyboarding: Another fun event, somewhat similar to the Surfing event from the 1st game.
 In this, you start on top of a pier and then fall to the water.
 Then you have to catch a wave and do all sort of stunts without wiping out.
 But the event continues after the wave breaks because then you have to ride the wave all the way to the beach by avoiding swimmers and other obstacles.
 And you can’t fail one single time because if you do, only your board arrives at the beach.

 Skateboarding: Unlike in the previous game, this time you skateboard inside an empty aqueduct which you have to complete by going inside the pipes and do all types of stunts.
-You can only fall on your face four times but if you hit face-first into a pipe wall or fall out of the aqueduct, it’s an automatic game-over (and quite a dramatic one, since you end up pushing up daisies).
+You can only fall on your face 4 times but if you hit face-first into a pipe wall or fall out of the aqueduct, it’s an automatic game-over (and quite a dramatic one, since you end up pushing up daisies).

-The problem with reviewing a sequel is that, as much as you try, it’s almost impossible to avoid comparisons with the previous titles, but a sequel is suppose to, at least, have the same level of quality as the first game, especially if said first game was very popular.
+The problem with reviewing a sequel is that, as much as you try, it’s almost impossible to avoid comparisons with the previous titles, but a sequel is supposed to, at least, have the same level of quality as the 1st game, especially if it was very popular.
 And California Games II pales in comparison with the 1st game.